Rules are the core logic layer in Scrip. Each rule is a condition/action pair: if the condition matches, the actions execute.

 Consumption

-Each time the rule fires a credit action, the amount is checked against the budget.
-If the consumed amount plus the new amount would exceed the limit, the action is suppressed.
-Consumption is atomic, so concurrent events can’t overspend.
+Each time the rule fires a credit action, the amount is checked against the budget and added to a single consumed total shared by all participants.
+If the consumed amount plus the new amount would exceed the limit, all of the rule’s actions are rolled back and the evaluation is recorded as skipped with reason BUDGET_EXCEEDED.
+Consumption is atomic, so concurrent events can’t overspend, even when different participants trigger the rule at the same time.

 The response for any rule includes the current budget state: